cessda/cessda.cdc.osmh-indexer.cmm/README.md

 # OSMH Consumer Indexer (PaSC-OCI)

 CESSDA CDC Consumer Indexer (an OSMH Consumer) for Metadata harvesting and ingestion into Elasticsearch.
 See the [OSMH System Architecture Document](https://docs.google.com/document/d/1RrXjpbyUGdd5FKSjrnQmRdbzaCQzE2W-92lYKs1KeCA/edit) for more information about The Open Source Metadata Harvester (OSMH).

 ## Quality - Software Maturity Level

-The overall Software Maturity Level for this product and the individual scores for each attribute can be found in the  [SML](SML.md) file.
+The overall Software Maturity Level for this product, and the individual scores for each attribute can be found in the [SML](SML.md) file.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### Prerequisites

+The following tools are expected to be installed before compiling

+* Java JDK 11
+* Maven

 ### Test it